 - Buy a very good bike with good components to minimize the chance the bike would break down.
 I bought a custom Davidson Bike built in Seattle, a steel frame because I was told that it could be welded should it break.
 I’m still riding the same bike (frame) today, of course, the components have been replaced.

 - Research: I talked with lots of other cyclists about what kind of tools and spare parts I would need.
 The idea was if my bike broke down, and I had the necessary tools/parts someone more adept at fixing bikes could help me.
 The backup was electrical or duct tape.

-- Pack a small bike repair book: Thinking that if I had the right tools/parts and I was alone or isolated, I would be able to fix the bike. eventually.
-In addition, I took a bike maintenance course, though about all that helped with was learning to change a flat tire.
+- Pack a small bike repair book: Thinking that if I had the right tools/parts and I was alone or isolated, I would be able to fix the bike eventually.
+In addition, I took a bike maintenance course, though all that helped was learning to change a flat tire.
 (Today though, if you have internet access there is all sorts of information available.)